ehousecy/fabric/docs/source/deployorderer/ordererchecklist.md

 BootstrapFile:
 ```

-* **`BoostrapFile`**: (if you are creating this node to be joined to a system channel, the default value should be overridden) Specify the location and name of the system channel genesis block to use when this node is created.
-If you are creating this node without using a system channel, this value will not be used, and can therefore be left blank.
+* **`BoostrapFile`**: (default value should be overridden) Specify the location and name of the system channel genesis block to use when this node is created.

 ## General.LocalMSPDir